 But favoritism wasn’t the only family issue.

 While Ezekiel 18.20 tells us that each person is responsible for his or her own behavior, we also see in Scripture that children learn from their parents.
-And in chapter 26.7 Isaac tells Abimelech’s men that his wife is his sister, just like his father Abraham did.
+And in Genesis 26.7 Isaac tells Abimelech’s men that his wife is his sister, just like his father Abraham had done.
 So while we’re not responsible for their choices, we are responsible for the example we set.

 Selfishness, Impatience & Birthrights